Heavy rain falls in parts of Southeast Asia after tropical storm blows into Vietnam

 HANOI, Vietnam (AP) — Heavy rain fell Tuesday in parts of Southeast Asia after a tropical storm made landfall in Vietnam, flooding streets in the capital, blowing away billboards and knocking down power poles and trees.

+In Hanoi, people tried to push motorbikes through water that was ankle-deep or higher as cars and buses slowly moved along flooded city streets.

 Vietnam's state media said the remnants of Typhoon Kajiki were now a tropical depression over Laos.
-Rain was also forecast in Thailand.
+Heavy rain was also forecast in Thailand, and people were told to be vigilant to possible flooding.

 Vietnam's government had planned to evacuate nearly 600,000 people in the provinces of Thanh Hoa, Quang Tri, Hue and Danang, where more than 152,000 homes were in high-risk areas.
 More than 16,500 soldiers and 107,000 paramilitary personnel were assisting with evacuations or were on standby for search and rescue, state media said.